KouluruNandaKishoreReddy/KOULURUNANDAKISHOREREDDY/README.md

 <br>
 <hr>

 <p>Hi all, I completed my Bachelor's degree in Computer Science and Engineering from Panimalar Engineering College under Anna University, with an active interest in Python development.
-My personality is upbeat and ambitious, with demonstrated leadership skills, and I love to take initiative and tackle new challenges.
+My personality is upbeat and ambitious, with demonstrated leadership skills, and I love to take the initiative and tackle new challenges.

-My passion for challenges is what drives me to set goals for myself continuously, so I always have something to strive for.
+My passion for challenges drives me to set goals for myself continuously, so I always have something to strive for.
 I'm looking for opportunities to achieve greatness and to do better than others.
 I'm also enthusiastic about contributing to open-source projects and participating in hackathons because they are fantastic learning opportunities.
 It pushes me out of my comfort zone and helps me grow.</p>
 <br>
 ## 🔥 Streak stats